Jon Gott

-Jon Gott (born October 2, 1985) is a former Canadian football offensive lineman.
-He was drafted by the Calgary Stampeders in the fifth round of the 2008 CFL Draft.
-He played five seasons for the Stampeders before being traded to the RedBlacks for the rights to Marwan Hage and the first overall pick in the 2014 CFL Draft.
+Jon Gott (born October 2, 1985) is a Canadian former professional football offensive lineman.
+He was drafted by the Calgary Stampeders in the fifth round of the 2008 CFL draft.
+He played five seasons for the Stampeders before being traded to the RedBlacks for the rights to Marwan Hage and the first overall pick in the 2014 CFL draft.
 He played college football for the Boise State Broncos.
+In 2024 Jon won his work fantasy football league.

 In the Redblacks' 2018 regular season finale against the Toronto Argonauts, Gott chugged a beer in the endzone as a touchdown celebration.
 Video of the celebration was widely circulated within Canadian and American social media.
-Despite the stunt, Gott did not face any disciplinary action from the league.
+Gott did not face any disciplinary action from the league, though the league did later change the on-field celebration rules to prohibit using or mimicking alcohol or drugs.